mightymikem/lindbergh-loader/README.md

 ## Building & Running

-First you will need to install the following dependencies.
+In order to build the loader you will need to install the following dependencies in a Linux environment.
+We recommend Ubuntu 22.04 LTS as default, but it may work in various configurations like WSL2, Debian, etc.
+Please note other dependencies might be required to run games (see the [guide](docs/guide.md)).

 ```shell
 sudo dpkg --add-architecture i386